Skip to content

 Loss & Training

-This is a training-free analysis; no training loss is involved.
-All pruning methods (Wanda, SparseGPT, ShortGPT, Attn-Drop, MLP-Drop) are run according to their original protocols; experiments focus on forward measurements rather than fine-tuning.
+This study is a training-free analysis and does not involve specific training loss functions.
+All pruning methods (Wanda, SparseGPT, ShortGPT, Attn-Drop, MLP-Drop) follow their original protocols; experiments primarily involve forward pass measurements rather than fine-tuning.

 Key Experimental Results